 How to do it wrong

-What has remained relatively stagnant, however, is HOW software is developed.
+For years, HOW software was developed was set in stone and the same all over the world.
 For decades companies, developers, stakeholders and project managers have followed the industry standard “Waterfall Model” and would not even consider that there were any other alternatives.

 [Here’s a helpful and concise explanation of the Waterfall Model]